TGCT Support

 Picture

-During core-needle biopsy, imaging such as a CT or ultrasound is used to guide the needle to a region of a tumor.
-Once the region the tumor is located, the surrounding region is numbed using a local analgesic and a thin needle is inserted into the tissue of interest allowing a small portion to be removed.
+During core-needle biopsy, imaging such as a CT or ultrasound is used to guide the needle to tissue of interest.
+Once near the tumor, the surrounding region of the joint is numbed using a local anesthesia (medicines that temporarily numb the area to prevent pain) and a thin needle is inserted into the tissue of interest allowing a small portion to be removed.
 Three unique locations of the tumor are commonly removed.
 This type of biopsy can be done in a hospital or at a doctor's office.
 This is considered a minimally invasive biopsy, however, there is a small risk of infection and bleeding at the needle insertion site.

 Surgical biopsy

-During surgery, a tissue sample can be removed allowing a pathologist to evaluate the tumor present.
-This is considered more invasive and generally is done in a hospital or outpatient facility.
-This may require the patient be fully sedated under general anesthetics.
+During surgery, a tissue sample can be removed allowing a pathologist to identify and diagnose the tumor.
+This is considered more invasive than a core-needle biopsy and is generally done in a hospital or outpatient facility.
+This may require the patient be fully sedated under general anesthesia (medicine used to induce a state of unconsciousness, pain relief, and amnesia).
 With the high accuracy of the core-needle biopsy, surgical biopsies are less common.

 For those with small localized TGCT, surgical biopsies may remove the entire tumor (called an excisional biopsy).